 Now if I switch back over to my working document, what you'll notice here in the document assets area is, I get an indication that the Cloud Library has changed.
 I can come in and preview the changes that have been made and decide if I want to accept them one by one, or actually accept all of the changes that I did make there in the cloud.

-Well that's about it for this quick introduction with the linked assets improvements in XD.
-I think you can see how seamlessly you can integrate the linked assets feature into your everyday work.
+Well, that's about it for this quick introduction to publishing and consuming Creative Cloud Libraries.
+I think you can see how seamlessly you can integrate a shared library into your everyday work.
 I encourage you to give it a try.